-In the conversation for Sunday, June 17, 2018, Grant Teagarden shares a Father’s Day reflection about God’s love for us through the story of the Lost Son.
+In the conversation for Sunday, June 17, 2018, we hear a Father’s Day reflection about God’s love for us through the story of the Lost Son.

 Sacred Reading 00:00-15:54, Conversation 15:54-53:17